retrocomputacion/retrobbs/readme.md

 - SID music streaming: .SID and .MUS files are converted to a stream of SID register writes.
 Only SID tunes that play once per frame (1X speed) are supported.
 This function requires the existence of the *SIDDumpHR* or *SIDDump* executables in the system path, if neither is found a slower Python implementation will be used instead.

-- YM2149/AY-3-8910 music conversion and streaming: .AY, .VTX and .VGZ files are decoded and converted to a stream of SID register writes.
-Cyclic envelope simulation is limited.
+- YM2149/AY-3-8910 music streaming: .AY, .VTX and .VGZ files are decoded and converted to a stream of register writes.
 Samples and some other special effects are not supported.

+- Conversion of AY-3-8910 register streams into SID streams for C64 clients, cyclic envelope simulation is limited.

+- Conversion of SID register streams into AY-3-8910 streams for MSX clients, all SID waveforms are played as either pulse or noise.
+Filter attenuation is not simulated.

 - Video frame grabbing: Any file format supported by OpenCV2/ffmpeg, files can be local or from an external URL.